Previous Postdoctoral Fellows

 Benjamin Thomas White (2009–2011)

 A graduate of the University of Edinburgh with first class honours in Arabic, Benjamin White earned his D.Phil. in modern history at St. Antony’s College, Oxford, in 2008.
 His dissertation, “The Nation-State Form and the Emergence of ‘Minorities’ in French Mandate Syria, 1919–1939,” won the 2010 Syrian Studies Association biennial award for best dissertation on Syria.
 It studies the conditions that allowed the concept of “minority” to become prominent in Syria around 1930 and argues that this occurred because of the development of the nation-state form.
-It was published by Edinburgh University Press in 2011 with the title “The Emergence of Minorities in the Middle East: the Politics of Community in French Mandate Syria.
+It was published by Edinburgh University Press in 2011 with the title “The Emergence of Minorities in the Middle East: The Politics of Community in French Mandate Syria.
 At Princeton, White taught an undergraduate course on empires and nation-states in the early twentieth-century eastern Mediterranean, organized or co-organized three workshops (two of them for New Jersey high school teachers), followed classes in Turkish, saw a number of articles and reviews to various stages on the way to publication, and began work on a new project on statelessness in the interwar Levant.
-In January 2011 he left Princeton to return to Britain to take up a permanent position in the history department at the University of Birmingham.
+In January 2011 he left Princeton to return to Britain to join the History Department at the University of Birmingham.
+He is now a lecturer in history at the University of Glasgow.

 Senem Aslan (2008–2010)